opcodesio/log-viewer/README.md

     'middleware' => ['web', 'auth'],
 ```

-For authorization using Spatie permissions [see](https://github.com/opcodesio/log-viewer/discussions/16)
+For authorization using Spatie permissions [see this discussion](https://github.com/opcodesio/log-viewer/discussions/16)

 ## Screenshots